alistairsmith464/tripleBarrier/README.md

 > “A generalization of fixed-time horizon labeling, where early exits are allowed if prices hit specified thresholds before the end of the event window.”

-This methodology effectively accounts for volatility and provides a more realistic labeling mechanism for financial time series, where price paths are not uniformly distributed over time.
+This methodology helps to accounts for volatility and provide a more realistic labeling mechanism for financial time series, where price paths are not uniformly distributed over time.

 ### 1.2 Event Definition and CUSUM Filter